 The Safest Place to Own a Car

-Keeping your car secure and avoiding road accidents is a big worry for motorists.
+Keeping your car secure and avoiding road accidents is a major concern for motorists, both in the interests of protecting the vehicle and in an effort to keep the cost of car insurance down.
 Unfortunately for UK drivers vehicle-related theft is on the up, rising by 17% between 2016 and 2017.

 Vehicle offences such as drink-driving and speeding have also increased by a whopping 12% year-on-year.